 - 2 tablespoons flour

 - 2 egg yolks

 - 1/2 cup sugar

 - 2 tablespoons kosher salt

-- 2 ounces honey (wildflower, clover - light colored)
+- 2 ounces honey (wildflower, clover, or other light-colored one)

 - In another bowl, whisk together the water, eggs, yolks, sugar, oil, salt and honey.

 - Add two cups of flour to the sponge and, using the paddle attachment, blend well.

 - Add the water/egg mixture and blend well.

 - Add three additional cups of flour and blend.
 Change to the dough hook and allow the dough to rest and the flour to absorb all the moisture for 10 to 15 minutes.

 - This is a great time to tidy up, wash some dishes, and prepare your rising bowl.
 You'll need a REALLY LARGE bowl for this rise.
 Generously brush the inside of the bowl with some of the oil.